Yanfiq/NonsenseNebulaProblem/README.md

 ### Why is there so much RNG in this game.
 Won't this make the gameplay less consistent?

   "Why?", you ask.
 Of course because it's my game, I can do whatever I want.
-Cry your way out of here.
+Go cry about it.

 ### Why don't you use one of the popular game engines like unreal engine, godot, or unity, but instead just use the SFML library?